asusha94/llm.cpp/README.md

 # llm.cpp

-This is a C++ port of Andrej Karpathy's llm.c repository.
+This is a C++20 port of Andrej Karpathy's llm.c repository.
 The main goal of the port is to provide a C++ foundation for porting CUDA part to other GPGPU APIs:

 - [] HIP/Rocm